Saving & Spending Taxes

 2025 tax rates

-When you file taxes in 2025, you’ll pay the 2024 tax rates.
-When you file in 2026, you’ll pay the 2025 tax rates.
+When you file taxes in 2026, you'll pay the 2025 tax rates.
 The IRS adjusts these brackets for inflation yearly, typically increasing the income ranges at each tax rate.

 Many taxpayers don't understand how these percentages apply to them.
 The most common misconception is that your tax bracket represents what you pay on all of your income, which is not the case.
 The U.S. has a progressive tax system, which means that the IRS taxes different portions of your income at increasing rates as you earn more.